Russia–Switzerland relations: Trade

 200 Swiss companies employing some 40,000 people in Russia have registered with the Swiss Embassy in Moscow.
 Some of these companies, such as ABB, Holcim, Sulzer and Nestlé, have suspended or significantly reduced their operations in Russia, while Christoph Blocher's EMS-Chemie or Liebherr continue "business as usual".
 As of February 2023, only 18 Swiss companies had completely exited the Russian market.
 Another source in Ukraine says 77 companies headquartered in Switzerland were still active in Russia as of July 2023.
 However, Switzerland by far is not the only country that keeps doing business with Russia under sanctions.

 Up until 2022, Switzerland was a significant importer of Russian gold that was destined for refineries or jewelry production.
 Since August 2022, buying, importing or transporting gold and gold products from Russia are banned because of the sanctions.
 But a provision in Swiss law allows its companies’ overseas subsidiaries to trade Russian commodities (including gold or oil) as long as they are “legally independent".

 Russian investments represent only 1% of annual foreign direct investment into Switzerland (2022).

 As of December 2021, Credit Suisse had about $900 million credit exposure to Russia while UBS had only $200 million exposure to Russian assets.
 Other sources say UBS had $634 million “at direct risk” in Russia and Credit Suisse $1.7 billion.

 About 4% (i.e. $33 billion) of Credit Suisse wealth management business is with rich Russian clients.
 Swiss Bank Julius Bär has also reportedly been used by Russian nationals to launder money.

 Swiss pension funds have on average between 0.3% and 0.5% of assets invested in Russia.

 In 2019, Russian visitors represented 1.7% of hotel nights in Switzerland.

 According to 2022 trade information, exports to Russia have increased 19% while imports have risen 54% since the Ukraine war began.
 The sizable increase of imports is dominated by gold, which increased in value in late 2022.
 Switzerland had outlawed direct gold imports from Russia in August 2022, but this had little impact on the import of Russian gold.
-It is believed that some gold exports transit via Khazakstan or Uzbekistan to avoid sanctions.
+It is believed that some gold exports transit via Kazakhstan or Uzbekistan to avoid sanctions.
 Exports to Russia from Switzerland were mostly pharmaceutical products, which are exempt under current sanctions.

 According to the Swiss newspaper Neue Zürcher Zeitung, sanctions imposed on the Russian commodity trade had a significant impact on the trade of Russian petroleum as well as copper and wheat.
 In 2022, trade figures still indicated an increase to 88.5 billion CHF, but in 2023, Swiss commodity traders lowered their exposure to 18.5 billion CHF, a significant decline that also reflects lower prices on the market.